SatvikRajan/VITMAS/README.md

 Syntax: `git init <repository name>`

-This command is used to create a new Git repository.
+initialize an existing directory as a Git repository

 ### `git add`

-Syntax: `git add <file>`
+Syntax: `git add [file]`

-This command is used to add changes to the staging area.
+add a file as it looks now to your next commit (stage)

 ### `git commit`

-Syntax: `git commit -m "commit message"`
+Syntax: `git commit -m “[descriptive message]”`

-This command is used to commit changes to the repository.
+commit your staged content as a new commit snapshot

 ### `git status`

 Syntax: `git status`

-This command is used to check the status of the repository.
+show modified files in working directory, staged for your next commit

 ### `git log`

-Syntax: `git log`
+Syntax: `git log `

-This command is used to display the commit history.
+show all commits in the current branch’s history

 ### `git branch`

-Syntax: `git branch <branch-name>`
+Syntax: `git branch [branch-name]`

-This command is used to manage branches in the repository.
+create a new branch at the current commit

 ### `git checkout`

-Syntax: `git checkout <branch-name>`
+Syntax: `git checkout [branch-name]`

-This command is used to switch between branches or create a new branch.
+switch to another branch and check it out into your working directory

 ### `git merge`

-Syntax: `git merge <branch-name>`
+Syntax: `git merge [branch-name]`

-This command is used to merge changes from one branch to another.
+merge the specified branch’s history into the current one

 ### `git pull`

 Syntax: `git pull <remote> <branch>`

-This command is used to fetch and merge changes from a remote repository.
+fetch and merge any commits from the tracking remote branch

 ### `git push`

-Syntax: `git push <remote> <branch>`
+Syntax: `git push [alias] [branch]`

-This command is used to push changes to a remote repository.
+Transmit local branch commits to the remote repository branch

 ### `git mv`

-Syntax: `git mv`
+Syntax: `git mv [existing-path] [new-path]`

-Renames a file in the repository.
+change an existing file path and stage the move

 ### `git clone`

-Syntax: `git clone <repository-url>`
+Syntax: `git clone [url]`

-Clones a remote repository to your local machine.
+retrieve an entire repository from a hosted location via URL

 ### `git remote`

-Syntax: `git remote/git remote add <remote-name> <repository-url>`
+Syntax: `git remote add [alias] [url]`

-Lists or adds remote repositories.
+add a git URL as an alias

 ### `git fetch`

-Syntax: `git fetch <remote-name> <branch-name>`
+Syntax: `git fetch [alias]`

-Fetches changes from a remote repository without merging them into the current branch.
+fetch down all the branches from that Git remote

 ### `git diff`

 Syntax: `git diff`

-Shows differences between the working directory and the repository.
+diff of what is changed but not staged

 ### `git tag`

 Syntax: `git tag/git tag <tag-name>`

-Lists or creates tags.
+Lists or creates tags

 ### `git stash`

 Syntax: `git stash`

-Temporarily saves changes that are not ready to be committed.
+Save modified and staged changes

 ### `git reset`

-Syntax: `git reset <commit>`
+Syntax: `git reset [file]`

-Resets the repository to a previous commit.
+unstage a file while retaining the changes in working directory

 ### `git revert`

 Syntax: `git revert <commit>`

-Reverts changes made in a previous commit.
+reverts changes made in a previous commit

 ### `git rm`

-Syntax: `git rm <file>`
+Syntax: `git rm [file]`

-Removes files from the repository.
+delete the file from project and stage the removal for commit

+### `git log`

+Syntax: `git log branchB..branchA`

+show the commits on branchA that are not on branchB

+### `git log`

+Syntax: `git log --follow [file]`

+show the commits that changed file, even across renames